Cereal Crop 4 Letters

 A four-year trial began in 2011 for the EV.
 Smith Research Station, in central Alabama, to find out the effect of sunn hemp (Crotalaria juncea L.) elimination methods in organically grown kale (Brassica oleracea, var. acephala L.) in the fresh market and cereal rye (Secale cereale L.) for wheat.
 Three different methods were chosen to eliminate the solar shirt cover crop: (1) rolling/crimping with a double roller/crimper experiment, (2) rotary shearing, and (3) rotary shearing by combining (disking).
 Kale plots were harvested in the winter and rye plots were harvested the following spring.
 Kale plots were fallow from January to June (kept mowed) until sun shirt was planted again in all plots in late spring of the following growing season.
 Over four growing seasons, the average sunn hemp biomass (dry basis) was 10, 981 kg per hectare.

-See Also Letters For Learners Font
+See Also Narrow Inlet 3 Letters

 Response Of Wheat, Pea, And Canola To Micronutrient Fertilization On Five Contrasting Prairie Soils